 And I had a very small operation and did not even understand how powerful I was.

-And so when that event, I just call it the school shooting, which I do believe happened, happened 11 years ago, the internet exploded and it was a top story off and on for years with all these Professors and former school safety people and all of them saying they believed it was a drill.
+And it was a top story for off and on for years with all the professors and former school safety people and all of them saying they believed it was a drill.

 And I simply covered them covering that.

-What was entered in court against me in both cases where I was found guilty by judges.
+What was entered in court against me in both cases where I was found guilty by judges?

-After Trump got elected and after I was deplatformed, it made me bigger.
+And then years later, after Trump got elected and after I was deplatformed, it made me bigger.

 And so suddenly I would wake up and there would be sometimes 100 articles or more a day, every major news channel saying that I was currently saying nobody died, currently sending people to their houses, currently peeing on graves.

-So I love the way Alex is making himself such a squeaky clean, respectable little boy for Mr. Musk, calling him Sir.
+So I love the way Alex is making himself such a squeaky, clean, respectable little boy for Mr. Musk, calling him sir.

 What a worm.